 ECC is defined as "the presence of one or more decayed (noncavitated or cavitated lesions), missing (as a consequence of caries), or filled tooth surfaces in any primary tooth in a child 71 months of age or younger" (Figures 46-2, 46-3, 46-4).3

 Consequences of ECC include poor self-esteem, diminished physical development, decreased ability to learn, higher risk of new caries, and added cost.3

 Central maxillary incisors with severe tooth decay, and bilateral maxillary lateral incisors with demineralized area near gingival line (yellow-brownish discolorations).
 The upper incisors are often the first teeth involved in nursing-bottle caries.
 (Reproduced with permission from Gerald Ferretti, DMD.)

 Severe ECC in a 4-year-old with severe decay of all four maxillary incisors.
-(Reproduced with permission from Richard ...
+(Reproduced ...